Unrepl/unrepl/README.md

 #### Lazy-seq errors

-When realization of a lazy sequence throws an exception the exception is inlined in the sequence representation and tagged with `unrepl/lazy-error`.
+When realization of a lazy sequence throws an exception, the exception is inlined in the sequence representation and tagged with `unrepl/lazy-error`.

 For example, the value of `(map #(/ %) (iterate dec 3))` prints as: